 Kenya Airlines 737 in Cameroon

 Colson Hicks Eidson represented many families who lost loved ones in an accident involving a Boeing 737 operated by Kenya Airlines, which crashed shortly after takeoff from Douala Airport in Cameroon in 2007.

 ValuJet Flight 592

-Partner Mike Eidson represented families in the accident that occurred when the airplane crashed into the Everglades on May 11, 1996 shortly after leaving Miami International Airport, killing all onboard.
+Partner Mike Eidson represented families in the accident that occurred when the airplane crashed into the Everglades on May 11, 1996, shortly after leaving Miami International Airport, killing all aboard.